Debra Marshall: Manager of Jeff Jarrett; WWF Women's Champion (1998–1999)

 In October 1998, Marshall rejoined Jarrett in the WWF.
 At the beginning of her WWF career, known as Debra McMichael and later simply as Debra, she played the part of a shrewd businesswoman, wearing business suits.
 She also played the part of Jarrett's girlfriend.
 In late 1998, Jarrett began a feud with Goldust that culminated in December at Rock Bottom: In Your House in a "Striptease match".
 During the match, Debra hit Goldust over the head with Jarrett's trademark guitar, enabling Jarrett to win.
 WWF Commissioner Shawn Michaels, however, disqualified Jarrett, and Debra had to strip due to the match's stipulations.
 As she stripped, The Blue Blazer (Owen Hart) and Jarrett covered her up.
 Debra, however, began utilizing a new strategy during matches, distracting Jarrett's opponents by unbuttoning her blouse.
 She would willingly take off her blouse to show the crowd her "puppies", a nickname originally bestowed upon her chest by wrestler Road Dogg and later utilized by commentator Jerry Lawler.

 The strategy helped Jarrett and partner Hart defeat The Big Boss Man and Ken Shamrock to become World Tag Team Champions in January 1999.
+In the same month, she also attempted to cause distraction in a tag match between Jarrett and Hart against Road Dogg and Billy Gunn, but was attacked by Chyna, who was also at ringside.
 In February, Debra feuded with female professional wrestler Ivory, making her in-ring debut in a mixed tag match on Monday Night Raw, which ended in a no contest.
 Immediately after the bell rang, she attacked Ivory and hit her with Jarrett's guitar.
 The same month, Jarrett and Hart retained the tag title in a tag match against Ivory's associates Mark Henry and D'Lo Brown at St. Valentine's Day Massacre with Debra's assistance.
 In March, the team lost their tag title to the team of Kane and X-Pac.
 She also competed in her first singles match, against Ivory but lost via disqualification after Jacqueline and Terri Runnels attacked Ivory during the match.
-As Debra continued to manage Jarrett and Hart, a potential storyline developed where Hart and Debra would have an affair, but the creative team vetoed the idea before it played out on-screen.
+As Debra continued to manage Jarrett and Hart, a potential storyline developed where Hart and Debra would have an affair, but the creative team or Owen himself more likely vetoed the idea before it played out on-screen.
 A team name was also in the works—Debra favoring "Talent and Attitude" (T&A)—but Hart died in May 1999 at Over the Edge.
 Later in the event, Debra and Jarrett lost a mixed tag team match against Nicole Bass and Val Venis.
 Debra and Jarrett were interviewed moments after Hart's fall from the rafters at Kemper Arena, where Debra was noticeably shaken and fighting back tears of concern for her friend and was unable to stay in her persona.